TrueLunacy/HolostreetsLatex/README.md

 `openany` as an option is supported, which allows chapters to open on any page.
 The default is `openright`, which forces chapters to only open on right pages, as if the file was a book.

+`no-images` as an option removes rendering images from the output.
+This can speed up compilation times, but isn't suitable for a final publish.

+### Fonts

+This template uses five fonts.
+You can override the font setup as follows.

+- Main font - `\setmainfont{your font}` - The main text font.
+- Monospace font - `\setmonofont{your font}` - The font used in monospace sections, such as Jackpoint chatter.
+- Title font - `\setfontfamily\titlefont{your font}` - The font used by the main title on the titlepage.
+- Header font - `\setfontfamily\headerfont{your font}` - The font used for all headings and chapter titles, including table headings and the bottom of the page current chapter/section reminder.
+- Table font - `\setfontfamily\tablefont{your font}` - The font used for text inside tables and figures.

 ### Commands

 The following commands are defined: